The BEST Smooth Creamy Garlic Mashed Potatoes (EASY RECIPE)

 • Can you freeze mashed potatoes?
 They freeze perfectly!
 Just make sure they’re tightly sealed to prevent freezer burn.
 Storing them in the freezer will keep them fresh for 3-4 months or more.

-• How do you reheat mashed potatoes?
+• How do you reheat mashed potatoes in a pot?
 You can reheat them in the microwave or in a pot over low to medium heat until warm.
 If they’re frozen, you should reheat them in a pot on low heat and add a few splashes of milk or broth.

 • Why do my potatoes have a weird gummy texture?
-The most common reason is that you overwork them by mixing them with a processor, hand mixer, blender, and even a masher.
 When potatoes are mashed, starch is released.
 The more you work on the potatoes, the more starch gets released.
 When too much starch gets released, the potatoes become gummy, gluey, and unappetizing.

 Mashed potatoes 2020 1 1